divyatadimeti/divyatadimeti.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I’m Divya, a senior at UC Berkeley studying Computer Science and Linguistics.
+I’m Divya, a Master's student at Columbia University studying Computer Science in the Machine Learning track.
+I just graduated from UC Berkeley where I studied Computer Science and Linguistics.
 I’m broadly interested in natural and spoken language processing, and I care deeply about the inclusivity and accessibility of language technologies.

+In Spring 2023, I was a TA for Berkeley's [Natural Language Processing course](https://people.ischool.berkeley.edu/~dbamman/nlp23.html).
 I recently interned at [Deepgram](https://deepgram.com/) where I built deep learning models for audio classification.
-In Spring 2023, I will be a TA for Berkeley's [Natural Language Processing course](https://people.ischool.berkeley.edu/~dbamman/nlp23.html).

 I am also an avid golfer and long-time violinist.
 In my free time, you’ll find me at the driving range, busking with friends, or trying a new vegetarian sushi restaurant.

 Let’s connect!
-dtadimeti AT berkeley DOT edu
+dt2760 AT columbia DOT edu
 [/in/divyatadimeti](https://www.linkedin.com/in/divyatadimeti/)

 ___________________________________________________________________________________________________________________________________________